-Acts 2:2-4 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
-And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
-And they were all filled with the Holy Spirit, and began to speak with other tongues, as the Spirit gave them utterance.
+Acts 2:2-4 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled all the whole house where they were sitting.
+Then there appeared to them divided tongues, as of fire, and one sat on each of them.
+And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

 Now, if you are following the sequence, what follows?
 Judgment begins!
 Judgment begins on the House in which God is the builder.

-I Peter 4:17 For the time is come that judgment must begin at the house of God...
+I Peter 4:17 For the time is come for judgment to begin at the house of God.

-I Peter 1:15-16 But as He who has called you is holy, so be you holy in all manner of conduct, because it is written, 'Be holy, for I am holy.'
+I Peter 1:15-16 But as He who has called you is holy, you also be holy in all your conduct, because it is written, "Be holy, for I am holy."

-Now let's go to Acts 4 and beginning in verse 32.
+Now let us go to Acts 4 and beginning in verse 32.
 The judgment is beginning, the process is underway, and now at this period of time in the story here, we have reached a critical juncture.

-Acts 4:32-37 And the multitude of them who believed were of one heart and one soul.
-Neither said any of them that any of the things, which he possessed, was his own.
-But, they had all things common.
-And with great power gave the apostles witness of the resurrection of the Lord Jesus.
+Acts 4:32-37 Now the multitude of those who believed were of one heart and one soul: neither did anyone say that any of the things he possessed was his own, but they had all things common.
+And with great power the apostles gave witness of the resurrection of the Lord Jesus.
 And great grace was upon them all.
-Neither was there any among them who lacked.
-For as many as were possessors of lands or houses sold them, and brought the proceeds of the things that were sold, and laid them down at the apostle' feet.
+Nor was there anyone among them who lacked; for as many as were possessors of lands or houses sold them, and brought the proceeds of the things that were sold, and laid them at the apostles' feet.
 And distribution was made unto every man according as he had need.
-And Joses, who by the apostles was surnamed Barnabas (which is, being interpreted, "The son of Encouragement") a Levite, and of the country of Cyprus, having land, sold it, and brought the money, and laid it at the apostles' feet.
+And Joses, who was also named Barnabas by the apostles (which is translated Son of Encouragement), a Levite of the country of Cyprus, having land, sold it, and brought the money and laid it at the apostles' feet.

 The group was undoubtedly growing by leaps and bounds.
 The apostles were speaking with great power, and almost amazingly, they were still very united in spirit, as well as physically.